The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Food

 The Italian Riviera will feature more pasta (obviously) with lots of pesto.
-Similarly, the area is big on white wine, while the French Riviera is big for rose wine.
+Similarly, the area is big for white wine, while the French Riviera is big for rose wine.

 Ultimately there’s no way of saying which is better because it depends on the type of lifestyle you want.
 It might be worth spending some time touring both in order to make a more informed decision about where to settle down.